GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/inference-servers/jetstream/pytorch/single-host-inference/README.md

 ### Interact with the Jetstream Pytorch server directly using gRPC

 The Jetstream HTTP server is great for initial testing and validating end-to-end requests and responses.
-If you would like to interact directly with the Jetstream Pytorch server directly for use cases such as [benchmarking](https://github.com/google/JetStream/tree/main/benchmarks), you can do so by following using Jetstream benchmarking setup and interacting with the Jetstream gRPC server at port 9000.
+In production use case, it's recommended to interact with the JetStream-Pytorch server directly for better throughput/latency and use the streaming decode feature on the JetStream grpc server.

 ```
 kubectl port-forward svc/jetstream-svc 9000:9000
 ```

-To run benchmarking, pass in the flag --server 127.0.0.1 when running the benchmarking script.
+Now you can interact with the JetStream grpc server directly via port 9000.

 ### Use a Persistent Disk to host your checkpoint